mkieblesz/local-workspace/README.md

 ## TODO

+* fix ultimate-docker:
+    * directory-api settings change localhost:9200 to es:9200 so its accessible from docker
+    * linking by domain from within containers (can add same hosts file)
 * add `exec` target to makefiles to exec into docker machine
 * make proxy work for host and docker (common .env.links env file witch paths without port or similar)
 * allow for load-fixtures rerun in exopps (update seeds.rb)